 The main function of the IMF is to look after the international monetary system, bring financial stability, encourage world trade, reduce poverty, generate employment and stimulate sustainable growth of the economy.
 In 2012, the area of operation of the IMF was extended and now, it oversees all the matters relating to macroeconomics and finance.

 The member nations contribute finance to the fund, in a fixed quota which is decided according to their national income and international trade.
 The quota is taken as a base to determine the borrowing rights and voting power of the country.

 About World Bank

-World Bank is a global organization, working to provide loans to developing nations and to eliminate poverty.
+World Bank is a global organisation, working to provide loans to developing nations and to eliminate poverty.
 It was formed at the Bretton Woods Conference held in Washington, D.C., USA, in 1944.
-It is an international financial institution which started as a single organization, but now it is a group of five organizations namely:
+It is an international financial institution which started as a single organisation, but now it is a group of five organisations namely:

 - IBRD – International Bank for Reconstruction and Development

 - ICSID – International Centre for Settlement of Investment Disputes